-When I first started out in an Internal Audit role at a Credit Union, I was not very literate in compliance.
-I knew what the NCUA was and could name the major regulations we dealt with.
+When I first started out in an Internal Audit role, I was not very literate in compliance.
+I knew the name of our regulatory body and could name the major regulations that applied to us.
 That was about it.
 When I would be assigned a compliance project, I often had to start from the very beginning; I’d read the online guide, develop a basic plan, and learn first-hand in the field.
 After many years and countless compliance audits performed, I officially know enough to be dangerous.
 But it’s really neither here nor there; I believe that I provided value when I was a newbie, because I researched my subjects, asked questions, and tried to be as objective as possible, just like I do now.

 Sometimes auditors get the impression that they have to be subject matter experts or know more about the topic at hand than their auditees do.
 I don’t agree with that at all.
 I also think it’s dangerous for auditors to not be honest about their own knowledge base, particularly in an area like compliance.
 The devil is in the details in this work.
 If something doesn’t make sense to you, it probably doesn’t make sense.
 So keep digging, don’t be afraid to say you don’t know something or you can’t follow what someone is telling you.

 All of this is to say that if you are not yet fully versed in the compliance issues facing your company, I encourage you to accept yourself where you are.
 Having knowledge does make you a better auditor, but everyone has blind spots.
 If you’re in the learning phase, you can absolutely add value to any compliance audit.
 On the other hand, an auditor well-versed in a topic can still miss things.
 Regardless of how much you know about your audit subject, you can make inroads with good audit practices, professional skepticism, and intellectual curiosity.